 Most Mini-ITX cases are compatible only with the Mini-ITX standard.
-Some models (Lian Li O11 Mini) can host mATX boards and ATX boards but the O11 Mini is a definite outlier.
+Some models (Lian Li O11 Mini) can host mATX boards and ATX boards, but the O11 Mini is a definite outlier.
 Also, it’s sort of a mixed form factor, not strictly Mini-ITX.
 Virtually every proper Mini-ITX case is built for Mini-ITX boards only.
-Lots of SFF cases can’t even host Mini-DTX boards, which are very similar in size (170.18 x 203.2mm) to the Mini-ITX boards.
-Not surprising considering that SFF PCs are usually built because of their increased portability and a smaller footprint.
+Many SFF cases can’t even host Mini-DTX boards, which are very similar in size (170.18 x 203.2mm) to the Mini-ITX boards.
+Not surprising, considering that SFF PCs are usually built because of their increased portability and smaller footprint.

 When it comes to features and popularity, the Micro ATX form factor is a proper middle child of the family.
-Back in the day, the form factor was more popular due to the fact that the SFF PC community was still in its early stages.
-Mini-ITX boards were still a niche product for low power setups, without support for the biggest and baddest CPUs and GPUs of the time.
+The form factor was more popular back in the day because the SFF PC community was still in its early stages.
+Mini-ITX boards were still a niche product for low-power setups, without support for the biggest and baddest CPUs and GPUs of the time.

-ATX is the most popular kid in the family with Mini-ITX being the small form factor alternative.
+ATX is the most popular kid in the family, with Mini-ITX being the small form factor alternative.
 This led to Micro-ATX boards usually coming with fewer features than ATX boards, even though their size does support a ton of extra options.
-An average mATX board has fewer SATA ports, fewer PCIe and M.2 slots, as well as fewer internal USB connectors.
-Their audio codecs are usually budget and mid-range options, and when it comes to OC-friendly features (high-end VRM, POSTcode, Debug LEDs, etc.) they’re often omitted on Micro-ATX models.
+An average mATX board has fewer SATA ports, fewer PCIe and M.2 slots, and fewer internal USB connectors.
+Their audio codecs are usually budget and mid-range options, and when it comes to OC-friendly features (high-end VRM, POSTcode, Debug LEDs, etc.), they’re often omitted on Micro-ATX models.

 You certainly have capable Micro-ATX boards (ASUS ROG Strix Z490-G Gaming, MSI B550M Mortar) that feature upper mid-range specs.
 Stuff like support for high-speed memory, dual M.2 slots and multiple PCIe slots, richly populated rear I/O, or extra features like the front USB-C connector or a Flash BIOS button.
 But if you’re looking for a high-end or flagship Micro-ATX model, good luck finding one.
-Some chipsets, like the AMD X570, have literally just one or two models that, plainly speaking, suck.
+Like the AMD X570, some chipsets have just one or two models that, plainly speaking, suck.

-Further, thanks to their increasing popularity, there are more and more Mini-ITX boards that feature high-end audio solutions, lots of USB ports on the rear I/O, huge heatsinks for cooling off VRMs and chipsets, Wi-FI 6, lots of RGB, as well as OC friendly features such as BIOS Flash or Debug LEDs.
-Due to the size constraints some features, such as the POST code, tons of fan connectors, or power and reset buttons mounted on the PCB are still omitted on this motherboard form factor.
+Further, thanks to their increasing popularity, there are more and more Mini-ITX boards that feature high-end audio solutions, lots of USB ports on the rear I/O, massive heatsinks for cooling off VRMs and chipsets, Wi-FI 6, lots of RGB, as well as OC friendly features such as BIOS Flash or Debug LEDs.
+Due to the size constraints, some features, such as the POST code, tons of fan connectors, or power and reset buttons mounted on the PCB, are still omitted on this motherboard form factor.

-At the end of the day, going the SFF route means accepting compromises.
-Sure, you won’t be able to pack four M.2 SSDs or to have a whole array of hard drives.
-You won’t be able to build an SLI setup (but who would want one those days anyway?), to overclock the hell out of CPUs such as the i9-10900K or the upcoming 11900K, or to have a ton of add-on cards.
+Going the SFF route means accepting compromises.
+Sure, you won’t be able to pack four M.2 SSDs or have a whole array of hard drives.
+You won’t be able to build an SLI setup (but who would want one those days anyway?) to overclock the hell out of CPUs such as the i9-10900K or the upcoming 11900K or to have a ton of add-on cards.
 But that setup will look better than any regular-sized PC.

-The ATX standard is still by far the most popular in the motherboard world.
-This means that you can find a flagship motherboard that packs every single feature out there if you have the cash of course.
+The ATX standard is still by far the most popular in the motherboard world, and you can find a flagship motherboard that packs every single feature out there if you have the cash, of course.
 Further, ATX boards fill every price bracket.
 From dirt cheap budget boards to flagship monsters that now sport four-digit price points.
 They also come with the widest spec gaps.
-You can get an ATX board with barebone specs, good enough for a basic PC for browsing the web, which has worse specs than any mATX or Mini-ITX board.
+You can get an ATX board with barebone specs, good enough for a basic PC for browsing the web, with worse specs than any mATX or Mini-ITX board.

 Last but not least, let’s talk about which motherboard form factor is right for you.
 ATX boards are the best for most users since most of us already have mid-tower or full tower cases that can house these.
-Next, the mid-tower is by far the most popular case form factor, with a huge selection of different models.
+Next, the mid-tower is the most popular case form factor, with a massive selection of different models.
 You can buy a case built for silence.
-Or, you can pick the airflow route and get a mesh case that isn’t as silent, but that has a much better thermal performance.
-You can also get crazy with RGB, or go for a showoff build featuring lots of customization.
+Or, you can pick the airflow route and get a mesh case that isn’t as silent but has a much better thermal performance.
+You can also get crazy with RGB or go for a showoff build featuring lots of customization.

-Micro ATX boards are the best choice for budget buyers since their smaller size means manufacturers can fit an extra M.2 slot, Wi-Fi 6 support, or a couple of other extra features without increasing the price of the board.
-For instance, the MSI B550M Bazooka is an affordable mATX board that comes with two M.2 slots, two PCIe x1 slots, and even a flash BIOS button.
-All that while being less than $10 more expensive than the most affordable B550 ATX board, the ASRock B550 Phantom Gaming 4.
+Micro ATX boards are the best choice for budget buyers since their smaller size means manufacturers can fit an extra M.2 slot, Wi-Fi 6 support, or a couple of other additional features without increasing the price of the board.
+For instance, the MSI B550M Bazooka is an affordable mATX board with two M.2 slots, two PCIe x1 slots, and even a flash BIOS button.
+At the same time, it is less than $10 more expensive than the most affordable B550 ATX board, the ASRock B550 Phantom Gaming 4.

-Last but not least, we have the Mini-ITX form factor.
-This is the best choice if you want to build a small HTPC, or maybe a compact, console-like, gaming rig.
-Next, thanks to the increased popularity of SFF PCs, we finally have relatively affordable ITX cases that come with great thermal performance, slick design, and support for high-end GPUs that take more than two slots.
+Last but not least, we have the Mini-ITX form factor, which is the best choice if you want to build a small HTPC or a compact, console-like gaming rig.
+Next, thanks to the increased popularity of SFF PCs, we finally have relatively affordable ITX cases that come with outstanding thermal performance, slick design, and support for high-end GPUs that take more than two slots.
 Just look at the NR200 from Cooler Master.

 Next, Mini-ITX boards are great for people who need a powerful PC with a small footprint.
 Or for those who want to build a portable PC they can carry around in a backpack.
-When it comes to portability and minuscule volume, you can’t beat the Mini-ITX form factor.
+When it comes to portability and little volume, you can’t beat the Mini-ITX form factor.
 These boards are also great for building a home server or a NAS.
-That said, the ATX form factor is still a great choice for this purpose.
-You can find tons of dirt cheap ATX boards based on older chipsets and couple them with equally cheap and old (but still capable) CPUs.
+That said, the ATX form factor is still an excellent choice for this purpose.
+You can find tons of dirt-cheap ATX boards based on older chipsets and couple them with equally cheap and old (but still capable) CPUs.

 Finally, if you’re a PC enthusiast or just a fan of SFF PCs, get a Mini-ITX board.
 These are great for people who think that building regular PCs has become too simple.
-Building a functional ITX build with solid thermal performance powered by something like the Ryzen 9 5900X and the RTX 3080 is an art in itself.
-Especially if you own a compact case such as the NCase M1.
+Creating a functional ITX build with solid thermal performance powered by something like the Ryzen 9 5900X and the RTX 3080 is an art in itself, especially if you own a compact case such as the NCase M1.
 Finally, if you want the ultimate custom loop building challenge, the Mini-ITX form factor is the way to go.